meganbontrager/climate-data-retrieval/README.md

 1. PRISM (http://prism.oregonstate.edu/explorer/bulk.php)
      - Other data sources often downscale this dataset
-     - Pros: easy bulk download from web, very recent data is available.
+     - Pros: easy download from web, very recent data is available (there is also a bulk file download option, but I haven't explored it)
-     - Cons: can only download 15 years of data for 500 locations at once, so need to merge multiple files
+     - Cons: can only download 15 years of data for 500 locations at once from web, so need to merge multiple files
      - Geographic coverage: Contiguous US and a bit into Canada and Mexico
      - Geographic resolution: 4km
      - Temporal coverage: 1895 - a few months before present
      - Temporal resolution: monthly (daily also available, but in smaller batches)
-     - There is also a bulk file download option, but I haven't explored it

 2. ClimateNA (https://sites.ualberta.ca/~ahamann/data/climatena.html)
      - Pros: easy bulk download if you install the software, can include elevation (but not required)